T. J. Perkins

 Perkins began his professional wrestling career in 1998.
-In 2001, he went to New Japan Pro-Wrestling (NJPW) Dojo, where he became the youngest wrestler to perform in a NJPW ring.
-Since then, Perkins worked in various U.S. promotions, such as Ring of Honor (ROH), Impact Wrestling, and WWE, as well as Japanese promotions, like NJPW and Dragon Gate.
-In 2013, Perkins signed a contract with Impact Wrestling (then known as Total Nonstop Action Wrestling) and worked as Manik, a masked character originally based on the Suicide gimmick.
+In 2001, he went to the NJPW Dojo, where he became the youngest wrestler to perform in a NJPW ring.
+Since then, Perkins worked in various U.S. promotions, such as Ring of Honor (ROH), Major League Wrestling (MLW), TNA Wrestling, and WWE, as well as Japanese promotions, like NJPW and Dragon Gate.
+In 2013, Perkins signed a contract with Total Nonstop Action Wrestling and worked as Manik, a masked character originally based on the Suicide gimmick.
 During his time in TNA, he would win the TNA X Division Championship.
 He also joined The Revolution stable.
 In 2016, he left TNA and participated in the Cruiserweight Classic tournament produced by WWE, which he won and was crowned the inaugural WWE Cruiserweight Champion.
 Perkins would work for WWE until his release in February 2019.
 He then returned to Impact Wrestling, as well as working in other companies on the side.
 In 2020, he won the Impact X Division Championship for a second time.
+He also returned to NJPW again and began making regular appearances, later becoming the IWGP Junior Heavyweight Tag Team Champion (with Francesco Akira).

 Early life

 Theodore James Perkins was born on September 3, 1984, in Kansas City, Missouri.
-His mother is from Manila, Philippines, and he learned Filipino culture growing up with his family in Riverside, California.
-He attended St. Thomas the Apostle School and Poly High School in Riverside, California.
-At the age of 18, he began training in boxing, mixed martial arts, and catch wrestling.
+He is of Filipino descent through his mother, who comes from Manila, Philippines, and learned Filipino culture growing up with his family in Riverside, California.
+He attended St. Thomas the Apostle School and Poly High School in Riverside, California, and at the age of eighteen, began training in boxing, mixed martial arts, and catch wrestling.

 Professional wrestling career

 Early career (1998–2001)

 Perkins first began his training at the age of 13, at a local lucha libre school in his hometown of Los Angeles, California.
 Perkins debuted in August 1998, under a mask as promoters felt he looked too young to be wrestling.
 Initially, he wrestled under the ring name T.J.
 Perkins, utilizing "Pinoy Boy" as a nickname.
-In order to attend shows, he had to not attend school most Fridays.
+In order to attend shows, he had to be absent from school most Fridays.
 He wrestled on independent cards in California, Nevada, Arizona, and Mexico during his first two years.